 - Pupils will be taught what Internet use is acceptable and what is not and given clear objectives for Internet use.

 - Internet access will be planned to enrich and extend learning activities.

 - Staff should guide pupils in on-line activities that will support learning outcomes planned for the pupils’ age and maturity.

 - Pupils will be educated in the effective use of the Internet in research, including the skills of knowledge location, retrieval and evaluation.

-- The school will ensure that the use of Internet derived materials by staff and pupils complies with copyright law.
+- School will ensure that the use of Internet derived materials by pupils and staff complies with copyright law.

-- Pupils should be taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy.
+- Pupils will be taught to be critically aware of the materials they are shown and how to validate information before accepting its accuracy.

 - Pupils may only use approved e-mail accounts on the school system.